VittoNico/Random_network_analysis/README.md

 )
 network_graphopt_style_html <- sprintf('<div><img src="%s" alt="network graphopt style"></div>', network_graphopt_style_dependency$src)
 ```
-The script will modify the layout of the network for a bettere visualization and saves the image producted as a PNG file in the work directory.
-The parameter for which we provide numbers are for the modification of the size of the nodes and the etichettes.
-These can be modified for the all the needs.
-All we need now for stage 1 is to upload the network on Cytoscape.
+The script will modify the layout of the network for a better visualization, and it will save the image produced as a PNG file in the work directory.
+The parameters for which we provide numbers are used for the modification of the size of the nodes and the etichettes.
+These can be modified for any need.
+All we need for Stage 1 is to upload the network on Cytoscape.
 This is easily done with this script.
-WARNING: make sure that cytoscape is open before launching this script or it won't work.
-In case Cytoscape it is not installed here is the link for the download.
+WARNING: make sure that Cytoscape is open before launching this script or it will not work.
+In case Cytoscape is not installed, here you can find the link for the download.

 <pre>
 #Dowload link for Cytoscape